Radosurou/10apps_01_hello/README.md

 # 10apps_01_hello

-Output of the tutorial "Python Jumpstart by Building 10 Apps", part 01 "Hello."
+Output of the tutorial "Python Jumpstart by Building 10 Apps" by Michael Kennedy, part 01 "Hello."

 Built with:
 * Python 3.6.1